qizhiyu/FireTicToe/README.md

 1. Create game

-Only two are allowed, and uncompleted game is reloaded at the beginning;
+Only two players are allowed, and uncompleted game is reloaded at the beginning;

 2. Play game